Beijing X5

-The Beijing X5 or previously the Senova X55 is a compact crossover SUV positioned under the Senova X65 compact CUV produced by BAIC under the Senova (Shenbao 绅宝) and later the Beijing brand.
+The Beijing X5 or previously the Senova X55 is a compact SUV positioned under the Senova X65 compact CUV produced by BAIC under the Senova (Shenbao 绅宝) and later the Beijing brand.

 First generation (2015–2018)

 Originally previewed by the Beijing Auto C51X SUV concept, the production version of the first generation Senova X55 debuted during the 2015 Shanghai Auto Show, and was launched on to the China car market by the end of 2015.

-The Senova X55 is powered by two Mitsubishi-sourced four-cylinder petrol engines.
-The engines offered are a 1.5-litre engine producing 113 hp and 147 Nm mated to a 5-speed manual gearbox and a 1.5-litre turbo engine producing 150 hp mated to a six-speed manual gearbox or a CVT automatic gearbox.
+The Senova X55 is powered by two Mitsubishi-sourced, four-cylinder petrol engines.
+The engines offered are a 1.5-litre engine producing 113 PS and 147 Nm mated to a 5-speed manual gearbox and a 1.5-litre turbo engine producing 150 PS mated to a six-speed manual gearbox or a CVT automatic gearbox.
 Prices starts from 76,800 yuan to 119,800 yuan.